CollierCZ/markdoc-svelte/README.md

 export default variables
 ```

-Then you can use the variable in a Markdoc file:
+Then use the variable in a Markdoc file:

 ```markdown
 ---